-12. Concentration of Credit Risk
+10. Concentration of Credit Risk

 The Company is engaged in various trading and brokerage activities in which counterparties primarily include broker-dealers, banks, and other financial institutions.
 In the event counterparties do not fulfill their obligations, the Company may be exposed to risk.
 The risk of default depends on the creditworthiness of the counterparty or issuer of the instrument.
 It is the Company's policy to review, as necessary, the credit standing of each counterparty.
-At December 31, 2014, the Company had 80% of its repurchase agreements with an unrelated financial institution.
+At December 31, 2016, all of the outstanding repurchase agreements were with the Popular Money Market Fund, an affiliated fund.